 Laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation.
 Retroactive adjustments are considered in the recognition of revenue on an estimated basis in the period the related services are rendered and are adjusted in future periods, as final settlements are determined.
-Management has determined that there was \$110,118 due from third party payors as of December 31, 2019.
+Management has determined that there was \$110,118 and \$425,782 due from third party payors as of December 31, 2019 and 2018, respectively.
 There is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
 Differences between the estimated amounts accrued at interim and final settlements are reported in the statement of revenues, expenses and changes in net position in the year of settlement.
-The Hospital recorded an unfavorable adjustment of \$116,674 in net patient service revenue on the statements of revenue, expenses and changes in net position in 2019.
+The Hospital recorded an unfavorable adjustment of \$116,674 and a favorable adjustment of \$686,169 in net patient service revenue on the statements of revenue, expenses and changes in net position in 2019 and 2018, respectively.

-11. NET PATIENT SERVICE REVENUES
+12. NET PATIENT SERVICE REVENUES